Sometimes we rush to answer a question when it might help to slow down and earn the solution.

 In Customer Service training sessions, I can’t count how many times people tell me that the Customer just wants the answer.

-So they skip over restating the Customer’s enquiry or expressing empathy.
-Not because they’re bad people — in fact, they’re often the nicest people.
+So they skip over restating the Customer’s enquiry, taking a strategic beat, or expressing empathy.

 But because they truly believe the Customer just wants the answer.
+So they rush to give the answer.

 - In email and chat